JuliaArrays/MosaicViews.jl/README.md

 the function `mosaicview` also allows for a couple of convenience keywords.

-- The optional positional parameter `fill` defines the value that that should be used for empty space.
+- The parameter `fillvalue` defines the value that that should be used for empty space.
 This can be padding caused by `npad`, or empty mosaic tiles in case the number of matrix slices in `A` is smaller than `nrow*ncol`.